 Take in the magnificence of the Lake District where majestic mountains are mirrored in glacial lakes and shorelines are dotted with quaint villages.

-- Adventure sports abound, including trekking, horseback riding, rock climbing, caving, white-river rafting, kayaking, sailing, fly-fishing, zip-lining, volcano-climbing and more.
+Adventure sports abound, including hiking, horseback riding, rock climbing, caving, rafting, kayaking, sailing, fly-fishing, zip-lining, volcano-climbing and more.

 Summer (December to March)